 If your voice isn't giving the impression of power, it's not entirely your fault.
 We live in an age where we simply don't need to project our voices the way we once did.
 Few of us work outside anymore, where our voices needed to carry across distances.

 It's all too easy now.
 Standing next to co-workers, holding a cell phone two inches from our mouths, or sitting two feet away from our web cams, we've turned into pale versions of the robust talkers we used to be.
 Yet our voices still needs to convey our vitality as speakers.
 (Here's my free resource, "Essential Speaking Tips for Video Conferences." )

 The place to start is with supported breath that can effortlessly project the fullness of your sound.
-Learn how to breath diaphragmatically.
 It is breath that creates the vocal energy you need to reach every part of your performance space, and to sound like you mean business.
+(And if you're nervous or anxious, here's how to use breathing to help control your fear of public speaking.)
 You literally need energy to energize listeners, and to make essential words heard.
 Remember: the most important words in English usually come at the end of the phrase.
 Invest yourself with enough breath so you have the power to "punch" the idea or image embodied in those words.